Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 Checkmk always ensures that your local changes are retained, and that all of the changes required by the new version are simultaneously implemented.

 If the new version intends changing a configuration file on which the user has also made changes, Checkmk automatically attempts to merge both sets of changes.
 This is achieved using the same methods as used by version-control systems.

 The fewest problems are experienced when your and Checkmk’s changes have a clear physical separation in the text (at least a few lines apart).
 The merge will then be effected automatically, and without needing the user’s intervention.

 If two changes ‘collide’ because they both affect the same location in the data, Checkmk cannot and will not decide which of the changes is more important.
-In such a situation the user will be alerted, and be able to solve the conflict interactively:
+In such a situation you are switched on as a user and can interactively resolve the conflict:

 In the situation shown above, you now have the following options: